Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Vietoris--Rips complexes

 \begin{lemma} Let $X$ be a nonempty set with an action of a discrete group~$G$. \begin{enumerate} \item If $\Stab_G(S)$ is finite for each $S\in \poset(X)$, then $\rips_\infty(X)=\Eu{G}$. \item If $X$ is a metric space and $G$ acts properly by isometries, then $\rips_t(X)$ is a proper $G$-CW complex for any $t>0$ or $t=\infty$. \item If $X$ is a metric space whose balls are all finite, and $G$ acts cocompactly by isometries, then $\rips_t(X)$ is a finite $G$-CW complex for any finite~$t>0$. \end{enumerate} \end{lemma}

 \begin{proof} (i) The condition on the stabilizers implies that all vertices, and hence all points, of~$\rips_\infty(X)$ have finite stabilizers, and so~$\rips_\infty(X)$ is a proper $G$-CW complex.
-We claim that $\rips_\infty(X)^H\cong\REAL{\poset(X)^H}$ for any finite subgroup $H\le G$.
-From this it follows that $\rips_\infty(X)^H$ is contractible, because the poset~$\poset(X)^H$ is directed and nonempty (since $H\cdot x\in\poset(X)^H$ for any $x\in X$).
-To prove the claim, it is convenient to use the description of geometric realizations of posets via nerves of categories.
-Both the full inclusion of posets into small categories and the nerve functor from small categories to simplicial sets preserve all limits, because they have left adjoints; since geometric realization of simplicial sets preserves finite limits, it follows that geometric realization of posets preserves finite limits, too.
-But fixed points for a finite group action are a finite limit, and so $\REAL{\mathcal{P}}^H\cong \REAL{\mathcal{P}^H}$ for any finite group~$H$ and any $H$-poset~$\mathcal{P}$.
+It remains to show that $\rips_\infty(X)^H$ is contractible for any finite~$H\le G$.
+This is proved by observing that $\rips_\infty(X)^H\cong \REAL{\poset(X)^H}$, i.e., taking fixed points and geometric realizations commute, and that the poset~$\poset(X)^H$ is directed and nonempty (since for example it contains the finite subset~$H\cdot x$ for any~$x\in X$).

 (ii) If $G$ acts properly, then the condition on the stabilizers in~(i) is satisfied, and so $\rips_t(X)$ is a proper $G$-CW complex.

 (iii) The conditions ensure that $\rips_t(X)$ is locally finite, and has finitely many $G$-orbits of vertices, so the action is cocompact. \end{proof}